 After a BSc in Archaeology from the University of York, Hazel undertook an apprenticeship in hand embroidery in 2002 at the Royal School of Needlework.
 In 2007 she completed an MA in the Conservation of Textile and Tapestries in Historic Interiors from the Royal College of Art/Victoria & Albert Museum in association with the Historic Royal Palaces.
 After working for the National Trust, Hazel joined Zenzie Tinker Conservation in 2009 staying for two years before working in Australia.
 Hazel returned to the UK in 2014 and rejoined our team.

 Having previously studied and worked in fashion and costume design, and upholstery, Minny completed a BA in Conservation at Camberwell College of Arts in 2011 specialising in textile and paper conservation.
 Since joining Zenzie Tinker Conservation in 2011 she has expanded her expertise and abilities and is particularly interested in conserving mixed media objects.
-Minny is currently on maternity leave.
+Minny is currently on maternity leave, due to return October 2021.

 Ania graduated with an MA from the Faculty of Conservation and Restoration of Works of Art at the Academy of Fine Arts in Warsaw in 2014.
 During her studies Ania undertook several internships overseas including one at Zenzie Tinker Conservation in 2012.
 Ania returned to join our team in 2015 following her graduation and relocation to the UK.